What can we learn from the conformal noninvariance of the Klein-Gordon equation?: Summary and discussion

-Furthermore, the important thing to keep in mind here is that the conformal transformation of mass we used was not borrowed from classical physics alone.
-We saw, indeed, that such a transformation was itself intimately linked to quantum mechanics coupled to gravity since it is derivable from the way the Compton wavelength behaves under stretching and compressing spacetime.
-As such, quantum nonlocality is certainly at the heart of the issue as well.
-In fact, we have seen in this regard that the issue is not related to a problem of the linearity or the nonlinearity of the wave equation one is using.
-We have seen that the issue encountered cannot be alleviated even when resorting to the nonlinear Gross-Pitaevskii equation in curved spacetime.
-For this reason, we believe that the issues encountered here might conceal deeper links between gravity and the quantum.
+Having restricted our analysis to the first quantized Klein-Gordon field has also allowed us to make contact with the Schr\"odinger equation and its wavefunction.
+The issue we discovered is the violation of the unitarity of quantum mechanics by a mere passage from one spacetime to another.
+We argued that the issue could be related to the problem of time in quantum gravity.
+We also learned that Weyl transformations pose serious challenges to the epistemic interpretation of the wavefunction.

-The de Broglie-Bhom approach to quantum mechanics, which promises through the recent works in the literature to get us closer to grasp such a link, has also been examined here in light of the conformal noninvariance of the KGE.
-We saw that similar, but different, issues arose within such an approach as well.
-We came to the conclusion that a possible link between the quantum and geometry is still far from obvious within such an approach.
+We then examined the de Broglie-Bohm approach to quantum mechanics in light of the conformal noninvariance of the KGE.
+We came to the conclusion that a possible link between geometry and the quantum, as suggested in recent works in the literature, is still far from being convincing within such an approach.

-Finally, inspired by the conformal invariance of Maxwell's equations, we sought a possible vector construction for the KGE.
-We saw that such a construction is indeed possible by attaching the scalar field $\varphi(x)$ to the tetrads of spacetime.
-This construction was also motivated by the fact that Maxwell's field $A_\mu$ coupled to the KGE, which is conformally noninvariant, leads to a conformal behavior of the equations of motion which is very reminiscent of the conformal behavior of Einstein's field equations.
-As Einstein's equations involve pure geometry on their left-hand side and matter on their right-hand side, one cannot help but attempt to make a parallel between the right-hand side of Einstein's equations and the divergence term $\nabla_\nu F^{\mu\nu}$ on the right-hand side of Maxwell's equations.
-Such a parallel makes the fact that the Aharonov-Bohm effect is conformally invariant seem as a lucky coincidence due to the conformal invariance of $A_\mu$, to the way the latter couples to spacetime.
-Nevertheless, we saw that the way the gradient of the wavefunction interacts with the deformation of spacetime is actually the crucial ingredient that guarantees such an invariance.
+Next, inspired by the conformal invariance of Maxwell's equations, we sought a possible vector construction for the conformally invariant KGE.
+We saw that such a construction is indeed possible by attaching a scalar field to the tetrads of spacetime.
+We then discussed the conformal invariance of the Aharonov-Bohm effect that arises from the gauge invariance of the KGE.
+We explained the unexpected invariance of the flux that leads to the effect despite the conformal noninvariance of the surface area that defines the flux, as being due to the topological nature of the effect and that spacetime topology is preserved under conformal transformations.

-We conclude then that it is remarkable that so much interesting physics that beg for further investigation arise from what seems to be an otherwise mundane conformal noninvariance of an equation.
+It is remarkable that so much interesting physics that begs for further investigation arises from an otherwise mundane conformal noninvariance of an equation.